-In 2000, we wanted to extend our reach in the community and use the gardens to teach nutritional and environmental education.
-To this end, we began planting community gardens in community centers and schoolyards.
-We have seeded more than 30 gardens in our region and currently support 3 community gardens and edible schoolyards in the Tallahassee area.
+In 2000, we wanted to extend our reach in the community and use gardens to teach nutritional and environmental education.
+To this end we began planting gardens in community centers and schoolyards.
+To date we have seeded more than 30 gardens in our region and currently hold weekly workdays in 3 community gardens and edible schoolyards across the Tallahassee area.

 To realize our mission, we partner with the faculty and parents at a school or a community organization to implement and maintain the gardens.
 In addition to supplying soil, compost, plants and seeds, Damayan offers hands-on instruction while the new gardeners master the skills necessary to maintain the gardens themselves.

 Damayan would like to thank our tireless volunteers, the Tallahassee community, and everyone else who has pitched in over the years.

 A Word from Our Founder, Penny Alsop Founder & Director 1992-2000